 California Science Center in Los Angeles

 In the main building, find the Apollo-Soyuz command module.
 It docked with the Russian Soyuz aircraft in 1975.
-Then see the Gemini 11 capsule from 1966.
+Then, you can see the Gemini 11 capsule from 1966.
 The Gemini mission bridged the gap from the Mercury missions to the Moon-bound Apollo missions.

 Located at 700 Exposition Park Dr. inLos Angeles.
 Open 10 a.m. to 5 p.m. daily.
 Free, except for special exhibits.
 Since this is a free museum, it’s a favorite with school groups.
 Buy tickets for special exhibits in advance.